ARTICLE

 2. Select your desired programming language and then select the Console Application template.

 3. Right-click on the project in Solution Explorer and click Add > New Item.
 On the Add New Item dialog select DataSet from the items list.
 Name the DataSet StronglyTypedDataSet.xsd.
-Click on Add button to create the DataSet.
+Click on the Add button to create the DataSet.

 DataSet1.gif

 4. Now, If you do not already have a Database Connection, create a new one > Open Server Explorer by selecting View > Server Explorer from the main menu.
-Right click on the Data Connections node and select Add Connection from the context menu.
+Right-click on the Data Connections node and select Add Connection from the context menu.

 DataSet2.gif